Climatically Speaking: "The Daily Show"Imparts Some Global Warming Humor

 Global temperatures don’t care about politics

-Granted, it’s possible I’ve offended some readers by bringing up the president.
-And in today’s divisive political climate, many people try to frame climate change as only a liberal issue.
+Granted, it’s possible I’ve offended some readers by bringing up Trump, because in today’s divisive political climate, many people try to frame climate change as only a liberal issue.
 Yet, in an essay at Foreign Policy, climate scientist Katharine Hayhoe writes: